 After a year of serving as an Audit and Supervisory Committee member of TS TECH, there are two things that have impressed me while deepening my understanding of the company.
 The first is that the information provided to me is substantial, based on the senior management team's stance of providing a wide range of information to outside directors.
 On the company's internal network, we can check at any time materials and minutes from Executive Committee meetings and Executive General Managers Committee meetings that outside directors do not attend as well as internal audit records from the Corporate Business Audit Department.
-This framework is exceptionally useful directors can freely express their opinions and ask questions. explained in advance within the Audit and Supervisory Committee.
-In addition to being able to ask questions about the agenda, we can also freely express our opinions and ask questions about other matters of concern, and we receive a quick response each in various situations, and I feel that TS TECH's open corporate culture is beneficial for actively reflecting the viewpoints of outside directors in the company's management.
+This framework is exceptionally useful for understanding the company's activities.

+The second is that there is an environment in which outside directors can freely express their opinions and ask questions.
+For example, the agenda for the Board of Directors' meeting is explained in advance within the Audit and Supervisory Committee.
+In addition to being able to ask questions about the agenda, we can also freely express our opinions and ask questions about other matters of concern, and we receive a quick response each time.
+This helps outside directors to have in-depth discussions in various situations, and I feel that TS TECH's open corporate culture is beneficial for actively reflecting the viewpoints of outside directors in the company's management.
 Fiscal 2025 marks the mid-year point of the 15th Medium-term Management Plan.
-However, the external environment surrounding the Group, including the overseas automobile market, has changed significantly since the time when this plan was formulated, and it is necessary to advance the business strategy while reviewing the
+However, the external environment surrounding the Group, including the overseas automobile market, has changed significantly since the time when this plan was formulated, and it is necessary to advance the business strategy while reviewing the plan as needed.